martishin/multithreading/README.md

-Interesting multithreading/concurrent examples in Java and Go
+Various examples of multithreading/concurrency in Java and Go